-It is in contrast to static routing, a type of routing configuration that doesn’t use a routing protocol; instead, the routes manually entered into the routing table via a configuration file.
-Thus, in a static routing configuration are user-defined, non-adaptive, and cannot be modified, unless a network administrator implements changes.
+It is in contrast to static routing, a type of routing configuration that doesn’t use a routing protocol; instead, the routes are manually entered into the routing table via a configuration file.
+Thus, a static routing configuration is user-defined, non-adaptive, and cannot be modified, unless a network administrator implements changes.

 If you’re looking for scalability and adaptability, however, BGP configuration is your ideal choice.
 Since the routing protocol controls the routes, the network administrator doesn’t have to update the routing table manually should the network expand or downsize.
 Additionally, dynamic routing overcomes any network failures; it only deems the crash as an “unreachable” destination and finds another path.

 Unmitigated Connections on a Global Scale